tody411/NPR-SFS/README.md

 * **PyAMG**
 * **docopt**

-For 64-bit Windows, you can download the binaries from [Unofficial Windows Binaries for Python Extension Packages](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+For 64-bit Windows, you can download the binaries from [**Unofficial Windows Binaries for Python Extension Packages**](http://www.lfd.uci.edu/~gohlke/pythonlibs/).

 ### Install main modules
 You can use pip command for installing main modules.